 A significant portion of the Group’s value is in the natural gas prospective resource associated with the deep, unconventional basin-centered, gas/condensate play.
 This play is still in the early phase of exploration and appraisal and has both uncertainties and risk.

 Whilst there are eight historic wells around the basin that are all interpreted to have encountered high-pressure gas at depth, the current well density in the basin and this play is still very low.
 There are uncertainties laterally across Valeura’s land interests, and vertically in the target Kesan Formation, as to the presence of gas, the pressure of any gas, and the amount of condensate in the gas.
 The ability to flow and recover gas commercially is still to be demonstrated.
 Most of the historic wells were drilled prior to high-pressure stimulation being a commonly accepted technique and none achieved a commercial flow rate using the perforation and testing techniques applied at the time in Turkey.
 Yamalik-1 was high-pressure stimulated and is still being tested.

 In the near term, the Company’s focus is on better understanding the rocks’ flow characteristics through stimulation and testing.
-Results from this programme will help define the forward programme for further appraisal activities.
+The appraisal programme is ongoing.